Corresponding with Members of Congress

 - Remember that correspondence with any elected official is about building an ongoing relationship and persuading them to think of you as a resource.
 Even if an elected official does not agree with your point of view on an issue today, they might in the future.

-Faxes and emails are an effective form of communication when advocating a Congressional office.
+Emails are an effective form of communication when advocating a Congressional office.
 Due to the heightened security measures on Capitol Hill, a letter can take between two and four weeks to reach a Congressional office.
-However, if you fax or email that same letter, the office will receive it immediately.
+However, if you email that same letter, the office will receive it immediately.
 This is especially important when what you are advocating for is time sensitive; the best example of this is when you are asking the member of Congress to vote a certain way on an upcoming bill.
-If you mailed the letter, they would likely receive it long after the vote has passed.
+If you mail the letter, they would likely receive it long after the vote has passed.
+Faxed letters can also reach offices quickly; however, it is not the most effective way of making your voice heard.

 Drafting Your Letter